-Happy If Happy When is a full-length musical based on a true story, written and performed by the family who lived it.
+Happy If Happy When is a full-length musical based on a true story, written and initially performed by the family who lived it.
 The Book, Lyrics & Music are by Kimerer LaMothe.
 Music & Arrangements are by Geoffrey Gee

 Where did the musical play?